weiamAbed/Mechanical_RoboticArm_3Dmodel_task1/README.md

 - the final position of the model I decided to go with was NOT the initial position of the robot, since different links and joints are much visible and understandable by this position.
 - I added a motors in each joint (including a motor for the base which is inside the base body at the botton) and a smaller different motor than the rest at the gripper.
 -----------------------------------------------------------------------------------------------------------------------------------------
+INSTRUCTIONS OF THE INSTALLATION OF THE ROBOTIC ARM:
+1-
+2-